1020 Steps, 5 Monasteries, a Nunnery, Lotsa Mushrooms and Lotsa Meat, Part 1

 I was really hungry and thirsty after all that meandering so I headed back to Kalambaka and grabbed a quick snack at an adorable local taverna I saw on my way out.
 To Paramithi on the road to Kastraki, past the main square, was exactly what I wanted.
 I ordered some yummy fried anchovies and an ice cold Mythos thinking about what I might eat later for my real dinner and to read up a bit more on visiting the monasteries.

 Walking back through town to my hotel, I saw what looked like an outdoor concert set up around a small table full of funky mushrooms.
 What the what?
 I had very little room left on my SD card from all the 500 monk bucket shots I took but got some fun shots between my camera and my phone of a very weird mushroom festival.
-When I first rolled into town, I saw a sign for a mushroom museum and thought, “I need to go there!” but had already kind forgot about it.
+When I first rolled into town, I saw a sign for a mushroom museum and thought, “I need to go there!” but had already kind of forgot about it.
 And now, this?
 Apparently there is a not-so-secret mushroom society here.
 And there seems to be an annual multi-day mushroom extravaganza where many many mushrooms are consumed by locals and unsuspecting tourists in various cooked forms—stews, soups, mixed with pasta, grilled.
 With bread and dessert.
 All free!
 There must be some mushroom-loving millionaire that funds this thing.
 I mean how much can a mushroom society raise?

 This is a freakin’ long post, and I haven’t even gotten to the monasteries!
 Avrio, avrio.